workerscomp 1

 Is Workers’ Comp Required in Missouri?

-Employers with five or more employees are required by law to have workers’ compensation insurance or be self-insured.
-An exception to this is that almost all construction companies with at least one employee are required to have workers’ comp insurance.
-However, Missouri businesses do not need to offer coverage for postal, railroad, and maritime employees, as they receive coverage at the federal level.
+Employers with five or more employees are legally required to have workers’ compensation insurance or be self-insured.
+An exception to this is that almost all construction companies are required to have workers’ comp insurance if they have one or more employees.
+This applies to all employers, regardless of whether the workers are part-time/casual laborers, full-time, or family members.
+However, Missouri businesses at the federal level, such as post offices, railroads, or anything that involves boats or water, do not need to offer coverage.

 Other exceptions to Missouri’s workers’ compensation law include: